Understanding the Role of Fear in the Family Business

 - Start small and work your way up – Don’t try to address every issue at once.
 Acknowledging the evidence of past successful endeavors is a strong step in the direction of removing the fears that could be holding your family business back.

-Don’t Let Fear Negatively Influence Your Family Business
+Don’t Let Fear Negatively Influence the Family Business